Black History Month – Essential Reading

 Emerging from a critical race feminist framework that insists that all Black lives matter, Maynard’s intersectional approach to anti-Black racism addresses the unique and understudied impacts of state violence as it is experienced by Black women, Black people with disabilities, as well as queer, trans, and undocumented Black communities.

-A call-to-action, Policing Black Lives urges readers to work toward dismantling structures of racial domination and re-imagining a more just society.
+Policing Black Lives is a call to action that urges readers to work toward dismantling structures of racial domination and reimagining a more just society.

 Willie: The Game-Changing Story of the NHL’s First Black Player